 - Responsible business in conflict-affected and high-risk areas - investor/company guide and examples from companies, investors and global compact local networks

 Investors spent two years engaging with companies across multiple sectors and regions to encourage more transparent anti-corruption strategies, policies and systems and better disclosure.
-The PRI is currently building the next phase of this project, to be launched in mid-2017.
+The PRI is currently building the next phase of this project, to be launched in late-2017.

 Responding to increased signatory interest in corporate tax responsibility, investors from Europe, North America and Asia worked with the PRI to develop an engagement guidance document that, through background, key risks, engagement questions and good practice examples, supports investors in holding meaningful dialogue with companies on the issue.